Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

   If any of the identifier pairs contains an empty or null value as the `identifier type`, then it will be ignored.

-* _authenticationState_ value indicating authentication state for the user and contains one of the following `VisitorID.AuthenticationState` values:
+* _authenticationState_ value indicating authentication state for the user and contains one of the following [`VisitorID.AuthenticationState`](identity-api-reference#xamarin-visitoridauthenticationstate) values.
-  * `VisitorID.AuthenticationState.Authenticated`
-  * `VisitorID.AuthenticationState.Unknown`
-  * `VisitorID.AuthenticationState.LoggedOut`

 **iOS Example**